alejoceballos/dumb-keyboard/README.md

 ?
 What format do you want your config file to be in?
 JavaScript
 ?
 Would you like to install them now with npm?
 No
 ```
 The last question informs which packages should be installed.
-I'll install them manually and some more
+I'll install them manually.
 ```shell script
 yarn add eslint --dev
 yarn add eslint-config-standard --dev